 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read disclosure for more information.

 Do I need a serger?
-That’s the question I asked myself for years before finally deciding, yes, yes I did need a serger.
-This wasn’t a decision I came upon lightly.
-Especially considering the cost of the serger, the space needed to store and use it, and the cost of the supplies.
+I asked myself this question for years before finally deciding, yes, I did need a serger.

-I love my Brother 1034D serger and don’t regret the purchase.
-It’s great for beginners and one of the most affordable, user-friendly sergers on the market.
+And now, I love my Brother 1034D serger and don’t regret purchasing it–it’s excellent for beginners and one of the market’s most affordable, user-friendly sergers.

-But, do you need a serger?
-Or just a sewing machine?
-To help you make this decision, I’ll walk you through the differences between a serger and a sewing machine.
-Then, I’ll help you understand the role a serger plays in a craft room and the groups of people I think will benefit from buying a serger and those who should skip the purchase.
+To help you decide, I’ll walk through the role a serger plays in a craft room and describe the differences between a serger and a sewing machine.
 In the end, you should have a better idea if you need (or even just want) a serger to accomplish your sewing goals.

 Do I need a serger?

 No, you do not necessarily need a serger to make clothes or sew knits.
 But would a serger make your job easier and the finished product more professional than just using a sewing machine?
 Yes, of course!

 Serger sewing machines haven’t been around nearly as long as sewing machines.
 Sewists had been plugging along successfully for decades before the first serger debuted.